Hamish Duncan

 RAMA RVR

 Jo has been at 387 Vets since 2012 and has always been passionate about continuing to improve client experience at the practice.
 She holds a Customer Service Level 3 Award with the College of Animal Welfare, being awarded best course student, has completed vet receptionist-specific training to become a Registered Veterinary Receptionist with the British Veterinary Receptionist Association (BVRA) and is former winner of a prestigious Petplan Support Staff of the Year Award in recognition of her dedication and compassion.
 In 2021, Jo became a Registered Animal Medicines Advisor (RAMA) to help streamline our reception team dispensing and parasite advice service as well as officially becoming our Lead Receptionist.
-And in September 2022, with continued practice growth, Jo’s role has also evolved.
-Now Operations Manager, Jo’s responsibilities include improving systems and facilitating the smooth running of day-to-day practice to help us all to continue to deliver great customer service.
+And in September 2022, with continued practice growth, Jo’s role evolved and she became our very first practice Operations Manager.
+Jo’s responsibilities include improving systems and efficiencies and facilitating the smooth day to day running of day-to-day practice to help us all to continue to deliver great customer and patient care.